gabrielnardes/sorting-viewer/README.md

 :white_large_square: Full screen for one algorithm of choice

-:white_check_mark: Fast and slow version for Selection Unstable Sort
+:white_check_mark: Fast and slow version for Selection Unstable Sort [Feb 8, 2021]

 :white_large_square: Fast and slow version for Selection Stable Sort